hessjacob/Quantitative-Macro-Models/README.md

 # File Content

 ## Consumption Saving (aka the income flucuation problem)
-Partial equilibrium solution for the infinitely lived household.
+Partial equilibrium solution for the infinitely lived household with incomplete markets and idiosyncratic income risk.

 - Value Function Iteration
   * Version 1 -- 2 income states.
 Solves the household problem with VFI.
 Runs a simulation for 50,000 households.